-To show you how I use my Kindle Paperwhite in my own kitchen, I baked up a little something.
-This Pumpkin Spice Tea Ring is my adaptation of a recipe I found in the Kindle cookbook “Baking Artisan Pastries & Breads” by Ciril Hitz.
+This Pumpkin Spice Tea Ring is my adaptation of a recipe I found in the cookbook "Baking Artisan Pastries & Breads" by Ciril Hitz.
 I used his original recipe for a Tea Ring and gave it a Fall spice twist with the addition of a bit of pumpkin puree and some pumpkin spices.

 This ring ended up being a lot larger than I imagined it would be.
 I recommend using your largest baking sheet, to give it lots of room.

 As you can see, my ring is not quite as delicate as Mr. Hitz's :) I was a bit generous in my roll size.
 So rather than pull off a large roll, I found slicing worked just fine.
 It really doesn't matter how large or small your roll slices are, as long as they are all the same size.

 I think most of the problems people have with baking with yeast, is treating yeast-based recipes like say, a cake recipe, where you just measure the ingredients, mix them all together and bake.